 The theory of constraints applies very well to make the right choices.
 Indeed, some skiers are faster and pass the others while they descent.
 But at the bottom of the resort, for queues at the lifts or in the cafeteria, they are in the same queue as the others.

-With the theory of constraints it will be possible to identify the areas that need to be improved: the equipment rental, the number of slopes open at the top of each lift, lifts, etc.
+With the theory of constraints it will be possible to identify the areas that need to be improved: the equipment rental, the number of slopes open at the top of each lift, number of lifts, etc.

 The choice to invest in a more efficient lift will have to be made taking into account the available tracks.
 There is no point in bringing more skiers up, if the slopes are already crowded.
 This is what the theory of constraint is for: identifying current and future constraints.